GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The entire history of software engineering is that of the rise in levels of abstraction.
+The best way to know that you have found the last bug is never to find the first bug.

-~ Grady Booch
+~ Harlan Mills
 <pre>

 </pre>